 Veterans’ Programs at Animal Friends

 Founded in 1943 as an avenue of support for soldiers leaving for World War II who had no place to safely leave their beloved companion animals, Animal Friends has a longstanding commitment to the brave men and women serving in our Armed Forces.
 Many troops return home with scars – both seen and unseen – that make it difficult to transition back to civilian life.
 These stresses come in many forms.
-Post-Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI) are the best known, but there are many others including family and relationship traumas, financial pressures, moral injury, depression, and countless others.
+Post-Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI) are the best known, but there are many others including family and relationship traumas, financial pressures, moral injury, toxic command, depression, and countless others.
 As a result, data indicate that every day 22 veterans or active duty soldiers commit suicide.
 Nearly one every hour.